zchips/W_S10_Challenge/README.md

 - Complete the form in [PizzaForm.js](./frontend/components/PizzaForm.js)
 - A message should render informing the user that the POST request is in progress (see prototype)
 - Validation errors should render on the page (see prototype)
+- Reset the inputs to their original state on successful POST
 - **The state of the inputs** of the form must be tracked using one of the following options:
   - The Reducer Hook
   - Context + the Reducer Hook